A laundry room makeover can make a big difference for how you feel about having to do the laundry. Who wants to fold socks in a drab room?

 Before: Cluttered Corner of the Garage

-After: A Dedicated Space That's Chic and Functional
+After: A Dedicated Space That's Stylish and Functional

 Before: Lacking Functionality and Style